 How can I get the vaccine?

 - You will likely need an appointment to get vaccinated.
-You may have to wait to schedule your appointment to get your vaccine.
+Find your local vaccine provider.

 - You can also call the COVID-19 Vaccine Help Center at 888-675-4567.
 Open Monday-Friday, 7am-7pm and Saturday-Sunday, 8am-4pm.

 - The vaccine is free everywhere in North Carolina, whether or not you have health insurance.

 - No photo ID is required.